Transcript: Reps. Jason Crow and Tony Gonzales on "Face the Nation," Nov. 5, 2023

 MARGARET BRENNAN: Do you know how many cases there are of what you're talking about?

-REP. ANTHONY GONZALES: They're not even looking at it.
+REP. TONY GONZALES: They're not even looking at it.
 They're- the administration--

 MARGARET BRENNAN: But how do you know that then?